Ayushi61/Classroom-Bot/README.md

 <img src="https://img.shields.io/tokei/lines/github.com/Ayushi61/Classroom-Bot" alt="Be Prepared for Industry">
 </center>

-### Features

-1. Query class resources like group information, assignment due dates and student details
-2. Send reminders through slack bot
-3. UI for admins to input all the data that the bot requires (so cool that you can use csv files).

 ### Why a developer cares

 1. Quantify the time taken by a user to scroll through all the resources vs using the Classroom-Bot.
 Contact the owner for more information on the prototype of the website that can make your as well as participants' task easy to do lab experiments.